The Women's House of Detention: A Queer History of a Forgotten Prison

 The Women’s House of Detention, a landmark that ushered in the modern era of women’s imprisonment, is now largely forgotten.
 But when it stood in New York City’s Greenwich Village, from 1929 to

-1974, it was a nexus for the tens of thousands of women, transgender men, and gender-nonconforming people who inhabited its crowded cells.
-Some of these inmates—Angela Davis, Andrea Dworkin, Afeni
+1974, it was a nexus for the tens of thousands of individuals who inhabited its crowded cells.

 Editorial Reviews